The 15 Best Yoga Poses to Build Better Balance

 Benefits: Improves leg and core strength.
 Stretches the abdominals, shoulders, and back.

-1. From Mountain Pose, bend your left knee and reach behind with your left hand to grab the inside or outside of your left foot (try it both ways).
+1. From Mountain Pose, bend your left knee and reach your left hand back to grab the inside or outside of your left foot (try it both ways to see which feels better).

 2. Lift your right arm up toward the ceiling.